lab1092/blender-manual_ja/manual/modifiers/generate/mask.rst

          Vertex Group

-      When the :guilabel:`Vertex Group` option is selected, all vertices belonging to the chosen Vertex Group will be visible, and all vertices which do not belong to that group will be hidden.
+      When the *Vertex Group* option is selected, all vertices belonging to the chosen Vertex Group will be visible, and all vertices which do not belong to that group will be hidden.